stevelab1/weather-pickmeup/README.md

 ### Make the change and test

-1. Make chabes and check in the browser or live server
+1. Make changes and check in the browser or live server
 1. If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile
 1. Run Prettier or some other code linter and add meaningful, human-readable comments